 HMO – health maintenance organization.
 This type of plan tries to keep insureds healthy by offering a copayment for most minor doctor visits and the coverage is restricted to the HMO network of providers.

 HMO POS – health maintenance organization with a point of service benefit.
 This is an HMO plan that offers some additional coverage when you are out of your typical service area.

 When outside the HMO network, the beneficiary will incur a higher cost-share.

 PPO – preferred provider organization.
 Providers in-network have agreed to negotiated rates.
 Medicare beneficiaries will have reduced cost share when using a provider in the network.

 The Center for Medicare and Medicaid Services provides a breakdown of what you need to know about the various types of Provider Networks.

 What are the Differences Between Medicare Advantage Plans vs MAPD?

-A Medicare Advantage Plan that does not specifically list Prescription in the name, will only provide medical coverage.
+A Medicare Advantage Plan that does not specifically list prescription drugs in the name, will only provide medical coverage.
 To receive coverage for your prescriptions, enroll in an Advantage plan that includes prescription drug coverage.

 More About Advantage:

 - Most MAPD plans offer some type of dental benefit.
 Typically, they cover a couple of cleanings per year and bitewing x-rays.